The-chosen/CS-7648/README.md

 - `--ssa-buffer` means that we use the safe learning from SSA demonstrations. -->
 - `--mode` means that we use which approach: rl/safe/human
 - `--isHumanBuffer` means that use saved human buffer or not.
+- `--env` means the training env we use, if not specified, we use default env.
+To use other envs, choose either `cross` or `circle`.